HariChandana492/CommClass-OP/README.md

 # CommClass-OP
-- Kunal says that Community Classroom is amazing
+- Kunal says that Community Classroom is very  amazing